seanohalpin/metaphor/README.markdown

     end

 The return value of #process control what happens to the message.
-If the proccesor returns:
+If the processor returns:

   * An array of headers and the message body
-    - they passed to the next processor
+    - they are passed to the next processor
   * Boolean false (or something that is === to it)
     - Metaphor stops processing this message and discards it
   * Any other value that is not false